Nathnaelc/cs162-test/session_16/README.md

 of buy orders placed by a trading desk every day for every company on the NYSE.

 All the orders also get rolled into summary tables for each company.
-These summary tabes list the total number of orders placed, the total number of orders filled, the total number of shares exchanged, the total number of dollars exchanged, the minimum price, and the maximum price.
+These summary tables list the total number of orders placed, the total number of orders filled, the total number of shares exchanged, the total number of dollars exchanged, the minimum price, and the maximum price.
 This summary is generated on a daily basis for every company.